The Trajectory PHD Filter for Coexisting Point and Extended Target Tracking: INTRODUCTION

-In this paper, we propose a TPHD filter for coexisting point and extended targets.
-This filter combines the computational efficiency of PHD filters, with the ability to estimate trajectories from first principles in situations with point and extended targets.
-In particular, the contributions of this paper are: \begin{enumerate} \item A derivation of the TPHD filter update for general target-generated measurement density and PPP clutter is proposed based on direct KLD minimization (see Fig. \ref{fig_KLD}).
+In this paper, we propose a TPHD filter for scenarios in which there can be coexisting point and extended targets. {The proposed TPHD filter combines the computational efficiency of PHD filters, with the ability to estimate trajectories from first principles in situations with both point and extended targets.} In particular, the contributions of this paper are: \begin{enumerate} \item A derivation of the TPHD filter update for general target-generated measurement density and PPP clutter based on direct KLD minimization (see Fig. \ref{fig_KLD}).
 The corresponding derivation for the general PHD filter was derived using probability generating functionals (PGFLs) \cite{ClarkGPHD2012, Mahler2007RFSbook}.
-Therefore, the proposed derivation increases the accessibility of the proof to a wider audience. \item We apply the general TPHD filter for tracking coexisting point and extended targets.
-The implementation is provided for a linear Gaussian model for point targets \cite{Filtering-2013, Vo2006PHD, Angel2019TPHD} and a Gamma Gaussian Inverse Wishart (GGIW) model for extended targets \cite{Grans2012exCPHD,ExPMBM2020,Extracking-overview2017,GransXradar2015}. \item Simulation and real-world experimental results demonstrate the general TPHD filter can achieve excellent performance in tracking both point and extended target. \end{enumerate}

-The structure of this paper is organized as follows.
-In Section II, theoretical background and the update and prediction steps of the general TPHD filter are provided.
+Therefore, the proposed derivation increases the accessibility of the proof to a wider audience. \item An implementation of the general TPHD filter for tracking coexisting point and extended targets.
+The implementation is derived for a linear Gaussian model for point targets \cite{Vo2006PHD, Angel2019TPHD} and a Gamma Gaussian Inverse Wishart (GGIW) model for extended targets \cite{Grans2012exCPHD,ExPMBM2020}. \end{enumerate} The structure of this paper is organized as follows.
+In Section II, the theoretical background and recursion step of the general TPHD filter are provided.
 The implementation is given in Section III.
-In Section IV, we give the simulation and experimental results of the proposed filter.
-Finally, conclusion are drawn in Section IV,
+In Section IV, the performance of the general TPHD filter, compared to other PHD filters, is evaluated via simulation and experimental data.
+Finally, conclusion are drawn in Section V,